1EdTech/openbadges-specification/extensions/index.md

 ### <a name="IssuerAccreditation"></a> Issuer Accreditation (DRAFT)
 _Author: [IMS Global](https://github.com/imsglobal)_

 This extension provides a reference to a single or to an array of multiple accreditation bodies as related to the Issuer Profile.
+Please note that this extension is in draft mode and may not be ready for production.

 <div class="table-wrapper">